peterzimon/docs-api/handlebars-themes/routing/channels.md

 If you want something more flexible than tags, but less rigid than collections, then channels might be for you.

-A channel is a custom stream of content paginated content matching a specific filter.
+A channel is a custom stream of paginated content matching a specific filter.
 This allows you to create subsets and supersets of content by combining or dividing existing posts into content hubs.

 Unlike [collections](/api/handlebars-themes/routing/collections/), channels have no influence over a post's URL or location within the site, so posts can belong to any number of channels.

-**The best way to think of channels is as a set of permanent search results.** It's a filtered view of a slice of content from across your site, without modifying the content itself.
+**The best way to think of channels is as a set of permanent search results.** It's a filtered slice of content from across your site, without modifying the content itself.

 ---

 ## Creating a channel

-Channels are defined as a [custom route](/api/handlebars-themes/routing/routes/), with a custom `controller` property called `channel`, and a filter to determine what posts to return.
+Channels are defined as a [custom route](/api/handlebars-themes/routing/routes/), with a custom `controller` property called `channel`, and a filter to determine which posts to return.

 ```yaml
 routes: